tousifdhaka/studyBuddy/README1.txt

 Install Dependencies
 In both the frontend and backend directories, you will need to install the necessary dependencies.
 Run the following commands in each directory:
 Open a terminal, navigate to the frontend folder, and run npm install.
 Open another terminal, navigate to the backend folder, and run npm install.

+Include Environment Variables
+In the backend directory, create a file named .env and add the following line to it:
+MONGO_CONNECTION_STRING='mongodb+srv://anshnaikele2003:ansh8603@cluster0.xcnjg.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0'

 Start the Project
 After dependencies are installed, use the following commands to run each part of the application:
 Frontend: In the terminal where you navigated to frontend, run npm start.
 Backend: In the terminal where you navigated to backend, run npm run dev.

 Accessing the Application
-Once both frontend and backend servers are running, open your web browser and go to http://localhost:3000 (or the designated frontend port) to view the application.
+Once both frontend and backend servers are running, open your web browser and go to http://localhost:3000 to view the application.

 Notes
 Frontend is expected to run on http://localhost:3000.
-Backend server typically runs on a different port, such as http://localhost:1337.
-Check the backend configuration if unsure.
+Backend server runs on http://localhost:1337.
-If there are environment variables required, make sure they are correctly set up in .env files within each directory.